 ).to(device)

-Configure training. load_best_model_at_end keeps the best checkpoint by accuracy, and gradient_accumulation_steps simulates a larger batch:
+Now we configure training. load_best_model_at_end keeps the best checkpoint by accuracy. gradient_accumulation_steps simulates a larger batch:

 args = TrainingArguments(